embox/embox-docs/en/embox_build_en.md

 ```
     $ make
 ```
 If everything is correct, you'll see the "Build complete" message.
-Also the ELF-file of the image will apear in the "build/base/bin/embox" path.
+Also the ELF-file of the image will appear in the "build/base/bin/embox" path.

 For instance:
 ```